php-fig/fig-standards/proposed/http-message.md

     public function getCookieParams();

     /**
-     * Create a new instance with the specified cookies.
+     * Return an instance with the specified cookies.
      *
      * The data IS NOT REQUIRED to come from the $_COOKIE superglobal, but MUST
      * be compatible with the structure of $_COOKIE.
 Typically, this data will
      * be injected at instantiation.
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * updated cookie values.
      *
      * @param array $cookies Array of key/value pairs representing cookies.